aimnova.

 Test yourself on Validity checks and GDC output.
 Write your answer and get instant AI feedback — just like a real IB examiner.

-why 0.72 × 10⁴ is not valid standard form.
+Rewrite 0.72 × 10⁴ in valid standard form.
 [1 mark]

-Related Math AI SL Topics
+Related Math AI Topics

 Continue learning with these related topics from the same unit: